xasos/Coins/README.md

 ```

 ## Credits
 All the data was scraped from coinmarketcap.com.
-Additionally, these API documents were modeled off the wonderful API documentation for [Hook](https://github.com/karan/Hook) by @karan.
+Additionally, these API documents were modeled off of the wonderful API documentation for [Hook](https://github.com/karan/Hook) by @karan.

 ## License
 [MIT License](LICENSE)